“Life’s too short,” says Jill, explaining why she’s quitting an acting gig in a commercial. “You gotta do what makes you happy.”

 We all know the answer: It can’t.

-Advertisers attempt to integrate luxury products into those three upper tiers, as if a pricier car, the latest phone, or a bigger diamond can deliver love and affection or self-actualization.
+Advertisers attempt to integrate extraneous products into those three upper tiers, as if a pricier car, the latest phone, or a bigger diamond can deliver love and affection or self-actualization.
 Any resulting semblance of contentment is fleeting.

 Worse, economies are cyclical and fragile, as proved most recently by a pandemic.
-COVID-19 forced us to focus, anew, upon the mundane essentials of modern societies we took for granted but weeks ago.
+COVID-19 forced us to focus, anew, upon the mundane essentials of modern societies we took for granted but weeks before.
 Would you have guessed in December 2019 that you’d feel anxiety over world toilet-paper supplies come March?

 In my own effort to fulfill Maslow’s higher tiers, what I need from you – gifts such as patience, concern and sacrifice – I cannot buy.
 And I do need you, now more than ever.